MileHacker Logo

 Efficient routing suggestions

-• Group Attractions: Group attractions by geographical area (e.g., visit all Historic Center sights on one day).
+• Group Attractions: Group attractions by geographical area (e.g., visit all Historic Center sights on a single day).
 This shortens travel time between locations.

 • Navigation Apps: Use Google Maps or public transport apps to plan routes.
 Download offline maps for reliable navigation without data.